ellickhou/AIAproject-FittingRoom/README.md

 </div>

 ## User Guide
-- The framework of Try-On Module in this project refer to [Virtually Trying on New Clothing with Arbitrary Poses](https://www.english.com.tw/modules/newbb/viewtopic.php?post_id=928), but change the training strategy and pipeline for different purpose.
+- The framework of this FittingRoom try-on cycleGAN refers to  [Virtually Trying on New Clothing with Arbitrary Poses](https://www.english.com.tw/modules/newbb/viewtopic.php?post_id=928), but changes the training strategy and data pipeline for a better quality.

 ### Training
 - example command, ```--uselimbs``` is an option for certain Try-On task, please see [Joined Limbs Into Body Information](#Joined-Limbs-Into-Body-Information).
 ```